CHENyiru3/FDTranSearcher/README.md

 Please enter the path to save the final merged results, e.g., /path/to/output.gff:
 ```

+If you have any problem about current tool, please pull a request (or contact us if possible).

 ## Citation

 [miniprot](https://github.com/lh3/miniprot) for finding transposase sequences